-SaveArtSpace is proud to present our 10th Anniversary celebration The People’s Art, a group public art exhibition on billboard ad space in New York, NY, opening May 30, 2025, curated by Anne-Laure Lemaitre, RJ Rushmore, Zahra Sherzad, Steven P. Harrington and Jaime Rojo, & Travis Rix.
+SaveArtSpace is proud to present our 10th Anniversary celebration The People’s Art, a public art billboard & gallery exhibition in New York, NY, opening May 30, 2025, curated by Anne-Laure Lemaitre, RJ Rushmore, Zahra Sherzad, Steven P. Harrington and Jaime Rojo, & Travis Rix.

 The People’s Art is an art of, and for, the people.
 This is the art of the commons, that shared space between the tyranny of privatization and the compromise of collectivity.
 In a medium dedicated to telling the people what they want, SaveArtSpace allows us to occupy public space as a personal place where we can imagine what we need.

-The selected artists will also be exhibited at Satellite Gallery, 279 Broome St, NYC, with a one-night opening reception anniversary party on May 30, 2025, 6-9p.
+Opening May 30, 2025, SaveArtSpace will launch public art installations for each selected artwork on billboard ad spaces in New York City.
+The public art will be on view for at least one month.
+Selected artists will also be exhibited at Satellite Gallery, 279 Broome St, NYC, with a one-night opening reception anniversary party on May 30, 2025, 6-9p.

 The People’s Art is an art of, and for, the people.
 In a town like New York City, we’ve got plenty of established spaces - galleries, museums, lobbies and the like - to showcase the art that exists as trophies and baubles in the marketplace of luxury products, or to serve the glut of cultural production like sewer drains in a deluge.
 This is a project, in however many billboards it takes to get a gesture out there that can dance in the public imagination without becoming a brand, that is all about the space between polemics and poetics, how we communicate in this crowded place without screaming, like the way we somehow know how to walk the busiest of sidewalks without running into one another.
 It’s a folkloric choreography of lover’s leaps and slapstick pratfalls, talking out loud because you think your phone gives you permission to occupy the bandwidth of everyone around you, or because you’re just fucking crazy.
 It’s a way of looking as well as representing, the terms of engagement where we try not to stare but aren’t afraid to wink.